History of Le Moyne Dolphins men's basketball (1983–1988)

 The history of Le Moyne Dolphins men's basketball from 1983 to 1988 includes the first five years of the head coaching reign of John Beilein.
 The Dolphins joined the Mideast Collegiate Conference (MECC) in Beilein's first season and went undefeated in league play to win the conference regular-season championship.
 However, Le Moyne failed to win the MECC tournament and were not selected for an at-large bid to the 1984 NCAA tournament.
 The 1983–84 season marked the first time in program history that Le Moyne won 20 games.
 Scott Hicks and Pete Jerebko, both of whom would become Le Moyne Hall of Famers, arrived as freshmen in 1984.
 Despite a solid 19-win campaign in 1984–85, the Dolphins failed to earn an at-large berth to the tournament.
 After a losing season marred by injuries, illness and suspensions, Le Moyne bounced back with their second 20-win season in 1986–87.
 However, after falling in the MECC tournament, Le Moyne was not selected for an at-large bid to the 1987 NCAA tournament.
-Len Rauch, who would go on to finish his college career as Le Moyne's all-time leading scorer and rebounder, arrived for his freshmen season in 1987.
+Len Rauch, who would go on to finish his college career as Le Moyne's all-time leading scorer and rebounder, arrived for his freshman season in 1987.
 Hicks, Jerebko and Rauch led the Dolphins to the regular-season co-championship of the MECC, the conference tournament title and a berth in the 1988 NCAA tournament.
 Le Moyne finished with a program-best 24–6 record in 1987–88, and that season's team was later enshrined in the Le Moyne College Athletic Hall of Fame.